-Third Rock, too, embraces a watershed-scale approach to restoring our waters to swimmable, fishable resources.
-Third Rock's engineers, aquatic ecologists, wetland scientists, and data analysts combine to provide a level of excellence unique and unequaled in environmental consulting.
+Third Rock embraces a watershed-scale approach to restoring our waters to swimmable, fishable resources.
+Third Rock's engineers, aquatic ecologists, wetland scientists, and data analysts collaborate to provide a level of excellence unique and unequaled in environmental consulting.
 Our staff has years of collective experience in the areas of watershed planning, water quality monitoring, hydrologic modeling, stream and wetland restoration, and design of best management practices.
 We believe there is no substitute for on-the-ground watershed evaluation to supplement mapping and other data.
 Our multi-disciplinary team identifies and prioritizes unique management strategies, while considering the many constraints (budget, site constraints, etc) involved with watershed planning and monitoring.
 Each watershed requires a customized approach that addresses a range of goals.
 Our watershed planning services are diverse, including (but not limited to) MS4 program management, water quality monitoring, total maximum daily load (TMDL) development, GIS analysis, and Best Management Practices (BMPs).

 MS4 PROGRAM MANAGEMENT / NPDES COMPLIANCE

 Third Rock works with Phase I and Phase II communities in Kentucky, Ohio and Tennessee as program managers in order to comply with MS4 permits.
 We conduct compliance monitoring and data analysis, prepare program audits, provide staff training, develop guidance documents, and assist in annual reporting efforts.
-Working with stakeholder advisory committees, homeowner associations, and watershed volunteer groups, we demonstrate our ability to work successfully with stakeholders and citizens to improve public education and involvement.
-On previous project we have partnered with volunteer groups to collect water quality data, led watershed festivals and outreach groups, and even spearheaded outreach to develop community participation in areas where public interest in water quality was low.
+By working with stakeholder advisory committees, homeowner associations, and watershed volunteer groups, we demonstrate our ability to work successfully with stakeholders and citizens to improve public education and involvement.
+On previous projects, we partnered with volunteer groups to collect water quality data, led watershed festivals and outreach groups, and spearheaded outreach to develop community participation in areas where public interest in water quality was low.
 Third Rock uses innovative approaches such as interactive mapping technology and press releases of successful projects to communicate with citizens in a user-friendly manner.

 WATER QUALITY MONITORING